SprBoot/DCF-Yolov8/docs/README.md

 Acknowledgments

 Our paper is an improvement on the Yolov8 algorithm, thanks to the Yolov8 team[https://github.com/ultralytics/ultralytics.git].
-Thanks to yolox[https://github.com/Megvii-BaseDetection/YOLOX.git], yolov5 algorithm[https://github.com/ultralytics/yolov5.git].
+Thanks to the IP102 dataset team[https://github.com/xpwu95/IP102.git].Thanks to yolox[https://github.com/Megvii-BaseDetection/YOLOX.git], yolov5 algorithm[https://github.com/ultralytics/yolov5.git].
 The code for the heat map comes from https://github.com/z1069614715/objectdetection_script.git.